Guidelines for Journal Authors

 Footnotes

 Please use footnotes (sparingly), not endnotes.
-Please do not
+Please do not use

-or quotation marks, position them immediately after the
+marks, position them immediately after the punctuation

-punctuation mark.
+mark.

 REFERENCES

-All authors are expected to adopt the ‘author-date’ system
+All authors are expected to adopt the ‘author-date’

-edition of the Style manual for authors, editors and printers
+fifth edition of the Style manual for authors, editors and printers

 (Commonwealth of Australia 1994).
-(The following guide is
+(The following guide is adapted

-adapted from this publication).
-Manuscripts that do not comply in
+from this publication).
+Manuscripts that do not comply in detail with this specification—including capitalisation and the usage

-both in-text citations and the reference list will encounter delays
+and the reference list will encounter delays if accepted for publication.

-if accepted for publication.
-All items cited within the text should
+All items cited within the text should appear in the reference list,

-appear in the reference list, and vice-versa.
-Authors are responsible
+and vice-versa.
+Authors are responsible for verifying the accuracy

-for verifying the accuracy of references.
+of references.

 A note on citing electronic sources